 - "It's the Super Bonus!" (when the $250 inflatable was found)

-- "Remember, the next time you're at the checkout stand and you hear the beep (beep-beep!), think of all the fun you could have on Supermarket Sweep!" note
+- "Remember, the next time you're at a checkout counter and you hear the beep (beep-beep!), think of all the fun you could have on Supermarket Sweep!" note

 - Downer Ending: